Octopus: Size

 The giant Pacific octopus (Enteroctopus dofleini) is often cited as the largest octopus species.
 Adults usually weigh 10–50 kg, with an arm span of up to 4.8 m.
 The largest specimen of this species to be scientifically documented reached a live mass of 71 kg.
-Much larger sizes have been claimed: one specimen was recorded as 272 kg with an arm span of 9 m.
+Much larger sizes have been claimed: one specimen was recorded as 600 lb with an arm span of 32 ft.
 A carcass of the seven-arm octopus, Haliphron atlanticus, weighed 61 kg and was estimated to have had a live mass of 75 kg.
 The smallest species is Octopus wolfi, which is around 2.5 cm and weighs less than 1 g.